ummahafsahimi/ummahafsahimi.github.io/index.md

 #### Resume:   [Download here](20260119-DevOps-Resume-Himi.pdf)  <br><br>

-Hi, I'm a DevOps Engineer who specializes in transforming manual processes into automated, scalable solutions.
-I have 5 years of industrial experience in CI/CD, Git, Linux, Nexus, and Python, and I build reliable cloud‑native infrastructure using AWS, Kubernetes, Terraform, and Jenkins.
+Hi, I'm a DevOps Engineer with 5 years of industrial experience in CI/CD, Git, Linux, Nexus, and Python, and I build reliable cloud‑native infrastructure using AWS, Kubernetes, Terraform, and Jenkins.
 I also bring a strong foundation in core DevOps principles—version control, automation, observability, infrastructure design, and system reliability—and that truly matter in real‑world engineering.  <br>

 You’re welcome to explore my work below to see how I tackle real‑world DevOps challenges through automation, efficiency, and devOps best practices